slatron/crosstronica/README.md

 - [Caching of images so only changed images are compressed | gulp-cache](https://github.com/jgable/gulp-cache)
 - [Clean files for a clean build | del](https://www.npmjs.org/package/del)

+### Credit due

+Special thanks to [Mark Goodyear's blog](http://markgoodyear.com/2014/01/getting-started-with-gulp/) for helping me get started with gulp.
+I highly recommend it for anyone looking for an effective crash course.